Majithia drug case: New SIT moves Mohali court to issue search warrants

-The new special investigation team (SIT) inquiring into a drug trafficking case against Shiromani Akali Dal (SAD) leader Bikram Singh Majithia has moved a Mohali court, seeking search warrants.
+The new special investigation team (SIT) inquiring into a drug trafficking case against Shiromani Akali Dal (SAD) leader Bikram Singh Majithia,49, moved a Mohali court on Wednesday, seeking search warrants.

-The counsel of former Punjab revenue minister Majithia also filed a plea in the court on Wednesday, seeking a copy of the SIT’s application and details pertaining to the locations where it wants to initiate the search.
+The counsel of former Punjab revenue minister Majithia also filed a plea seeking a copy of the SIT’s application and details pertaining to the locations where it wants to initiate the search.
 The counsel said that earlier investigating teams had already conducted searches on Majithia’s properties in 2022.

+The counsel for the former minister said that the SIT needs to follow the procedure for search and seizure under section 41 NDPS.
+“In case the SIT wants to search properties of Majithia’s associates after four years, they have to give probable cause”, the defence counsel said.

-After four SITs in three years failed to pin any blame on Majithia in the Narcotic Drugs and Psychotropic Substances (NDPS) case registered against him on December 20, 2021, the Punjab government reconstituted the fifth SIT, led by assistant inspector general (AIG) Varun Sharma, on April 1.
+After four SITs in three years failed to pin any blame on Majithia in the Narcotic Drugs and Psychotropic Substances (NDPS) case registered against him on December 20, 2021, the Punjab government reconstituted the fifth SIT, led by the assistant inspector general (AIG) Varun Sharma, on March 31.
 The development came two weeks after Majithia was grilled by the fourth SIT in Patiala for several hours for two consecutive days in mid-March.

 Majithia had taken a dig at the new SIT and called its reconstitution “a classic case of political vendetta”.